Online QDRO Preparation. Start Today >

 The diligent practitioner should never close the file on a QDRO until he or she has received certification from the plan administrator that the final QDRO has been received and accepted.
 This is true regardless of which attorney drafted the QDRO.

 In addition to proper QDRO preparation, proper timing prevents adverse financial consequences and hardships that can otherwise happen.
 Ideally, the QDRO should be prepared as soon as the parties have reached a basic settlement regarding the division of the retirement asset.
 In a divorce, the ideal way to address the division of a qualified retirement account upon divorce is to prepare the QDRO concurrently with the settlement agreement and incorporate it by reference in the settlement agreement.

 This means the QDRO is filed concurrently with the Judgment of Dissolution.
 Otherwise, the QDRO should be prepared as soon to the time of divorce as possible.

-The timely incorporation of a QDRO protects against bad outcomes in the division of the popular 401(k) plans that include losing investment gains, losing entire assignment if participant quits and takes distribution, losing the entire assignment if participant dies and losing rights to name beneficiary upon her own death.
+The timely incorporation of a QDRO protects against bad outcomes in the division of the popular 401(k) plans that include losing investment gains, losing entire assignment if participant quits and takes distribution, losing the entire assignment if participant dies and losing rights to name beneficiary upon his or her own death.

 Sometimes plan administrators change while parties wait to draft the QDRO.
 This can create significant problems if the parties do not have their own plan statements for the time period from the date of marriage to date of separation.
 When the new plan administrator takes over, he or she faces a blind spot in benefits accrued prior to his or her administration.
 For example, if the parties’ separated in 2005 and the plan administrator changed in 2007, he or she may reject a QDRO with a valuation date in 2005.
 In this event, the parties may need to retain an actuary or accountant to perform a calculation to determine the community property interest in the benefits.